lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - For UNLOAD include MAXFILESIZE and PARALLEL ON as needed.
 - For COPY, avoid single non‑splittable compressed files and use a manifest or multiple file paths so COPY sees all files.

-If you want, provide: your cluster node type (or output of SELECT COUNT(*) FROM stv_slices) and total data size and I’ll compute recommended file count and an example UNLOAD/COPY setup.

 ## How do you choose compression codecs for S3 files to balance CPU and scan cost?
 High-level rule: prefer columnar formats with a lightweight, splittable codec for queryable data; choose heavier codecs only when storage/scan bytes savings justify the extra CPU.